-Father’s Day always brings back good memories for me — probably because my dad was such an important part of my creative life.
+Father's Day always brings back good memories — probably because my dad was an important part of my creative life.

 Wayne Cook, Sr. — 1941-2001 (photo circa 1959-60)

-Remember your dad this special day.
+Remember your dad on this special day.
 If he were here today, I’d say “thanks” and “Happy Father’s Day.”
-Thanks for teaching me that there are a great many things we can do if we just set our minds to it and simply do it.
+Thanks for teaching me that there are many things we can do if we just set our minds to it and do it.
 The only ones who fail are the ones who never try.

 Can’t Never Tried.